greg-raven/Impeachment-Chronicles/_posts/2024-06-28-biden-speech.md

 When I've thought about his 34 felony convictions, his sexual assault on a woman in a public place, his being fined $400 million for business fraud, I thought to myself, "Donald Trump isn't just a convicted felon.
 Donald Trump is a one-man crime wave."
 And he's got more trials --- he's got more trials coming up.

-Well, the time for that --- .
+Well, the time for that ...

 Look, the thing that bothers me maybe most about him: He has no respect for women or the law.
 He doesn't.

 And then, his biggest lie.
 He lied about how he had nothing to do with the [insurrection](/insurrection.html) on January the 6th.

 We all saw with our own eyes.
 We watched it on television.
 We saw thousands of [insurrection](/insurrection.html) attack the Capitol.
 We saw police being attacked, the Capitol being ransacked, the mob hunting for Speaker Pelosi, gallows literally set up for Mike Pence.
-And then, he told them as he sat in the dining room --- the one di- --- one --- the private dining one door off my Oval Office.
+And then, he told them as he sat in the dining room --- the one di ... one --- the private dining one door off my Oval Office.
 He sat there for three hours watching the TV.
 He did not a single thing to stop it --- nothing, nothing at all.

-And now —
+And now ---

 And now, he wants to pardon all those convicted criminals.

-But, folks, for all his lies, we did learn some- --- we learned some important truths about Donald Trump last night.
+But, folks, for all his lies, we did learn some ... we learned some important truths about Donald Trump last night.
 We learned he's still proud of being the person who killed Roe v.
 Wade.

-We learned —
+We learned ---

 No. We learned he's still proud about the pain and cruelty he's inflicted on America's women.